-When Joshua Belk graduated Columbine High School, Littleton, Colo. in 1996, he went straight into the U.S. Air Force.
+When Joshua Belk graduated from Columbine High School, Littleton, Colo. in 1996, he went straight into the U.S. Air Force.
 It wasn’t because he needed the money for college or felt that he had no other career options.
-Instead, he figured his aptitude for problem solving and investigative thinking would be valuable tools for working in the security industry.
+Instead, he figured his aptitude for problem-solving and investigative thinking would be valuable tools for working in the security industry.
 And what better place to get trained in global security issues than the U.S. military?

 As it turned out, Belk’s instincts were correct, but his early Air Force assignments were not the future he had envisioned.

 “I was part of the Air Force Security Police, later renamed the Security Forces,” he says.
 “Our work focused on military law enforcement, an area I didn’t find particularly challenging or intellectually stimulating.”

 Fortunately, the Air Force setting allowed him to move quickly into more engaging aspects of security, including physical security (protecting building and installations) and ultimately information security.

 Today, as the executive director of the Los Angeles Cyber Lab, Belk helps companies, school districts, and city governments throughout Los Angeles learn the best ways to protect their critical infrastructure against cyber criminals.

 Launched in August 2017, the LA Cyber Lab is an Internet security, information-sharing and analysis organization that provides intelligence threat information to the greater LA business and government community.
 Its members range from large organizations with well-developed cyber security staffs to regional organizations such as school districts and municipal governments with smaller, less experienced cyber security staffs.

 “We partner with large organizations such as the City of Los Angeles, Southern California Edison, and Citi National Bank to provide smaller and medium-sized organizations with cyber threat intelligence data they can use to protect their networks,” explains Belk.